 When comparing the various options you have at your disposal there is one definitive advantage to using an induction hob, namely energy consumption.

-All the energy an induction hob puts out goes towards heating the pans that are on it, where a ceramic hob heats the whole slate, and a gas hob uses flames which only partly heat the pan.
+All the energy an induction hob puts out goes towards heating the pans that are on it, where a ceramic hob heats the whole slate and a gas hob uses flames which only partly heat the pan.
+Some recently developed induction hobs come with so called ‘flexzones’.
+These zones make up the entire surface of the hob and allow you to move the pan to whichever position you want.

 Just like the ceramic hob the induction hob will most likely require its’ own set of plugs, which may or may not be present in your house already.
 Besides that induction is fairly easy to clean, once the pan is removed from the hob it will instantly cool down and since it is just a square plate (usually) there aren’t any nooks or crannies which will be hard to clean.